Sexual Harassment

 Boys aren't taught about what it means to be a man.
 Masculinity doesn't mean aggression and dominance but kindness, strength and compassion.

-No child should have to deal with sexual harassment in school – you are supposed to feel more safe.
+No child should have to deal with sexual harassment in school – school is a place you are supposed to feel safe.

 It takes strong men to stand up and call out inappropriate comments.